julioferrj/structuringagent/README.md

 ```
 pip install -r requirements.txt
 ```
+5. Install Tesseract OCR (make sure it is in your PATH or set `TESSERACT_CMD`).
-5. Create a `.env` file with your API keys:
+6. Create a `.env` file with your API keys:
 ```
 OPENAI_API_KEY=your_openai_api_key
+TESSERACT_CMD=/usr/bin/tesseract  # optional, if Tesseract is not in PATH
 ```

 ## Usage